beckphoem/English-Grammar-In-Use-Raymond-Murphy/Unit 63 - There's no point in -ing, it's worth -ing etc.md

 2. How much time do you spend `going` to and from work every day?

-3. Karen is going on holiday tomorrow, so shes's busy `getting` her things ready.
+3. Karen is going on holiday tomorrow, so she's busy `getting` her things ready.

 4. I waste too much time `watching` TV.